viamrobotics/docs/docs/tutorials/slam.md

 #### Add SLAM to the configuration

-Find out your home directory by typing `pwd`.
-This is an example of what you will see:
+Find out your home directory by `ssh`-ing into your Pi, and typing `pwd`.
+This is an example of what you might see:
 ```bash
 YOUR_USERNAME@YOUR_RPI_NAME:~ $ pwd
 /home/YOUR_USERNAME
 ```

-In the CONFIG tab, click on "Raw JSON", and copy/paste the following configuration:
+In the **CONFIG** tab, click on "Raw JSON", and copy/paste the following configuration:

 ```json
   "services": [